 Salsa and guacamole are great, but sometimes we just want a warm bowl of cheese to dip our tortilla chips in.
 Just daydreaming about all of that hot, melted cheese makes our mouths water!

 Everyone makes queso a little differently

-It doesn't matter if we're all using the same recipe, it always seems that each person makes queso differently.
+It doesn't matter if we're all using the same recipe — it always seems as if each person makes queso differently.
 Maybe you add more spice, or perhaps your queso always turns out nice and thick while your friend's cheese dip often turns into a runny mess.
 Personally, we've never met a queso we haven't liked.

 It's easy to make

 Sitting in a Mexican restaurant and ordering a steaming bowl of queso is one of life's greatest pleasures, but that shouldn't stop you from making queso at home whenever the craving strikes.
 Although some queso recipes can get pretty extravagant, you can make a pretty kick-butt bowl of queso just by melting some cheese and throwing in a couple of spices.